pedrorodrigues1997/vehicle-backend/Readme.md

     api/requests/mission/+/vehicles/+
                         /missionId   /VIN

-I chose this format because it show that it is a request, separates by mission and by vin.
+I chose this format because it shows that it is a request, separates by mission and by vin.
 This way the car clients can be subscribed to the following topic:

     Clients are subscribed to: api/requests/mission/+/vehicles/+